Key to engine health, performance, longevity and fuel efficiency.

 The BMW recommended oil service intervals are far too long and if you truly want to maintain a healthy, reliable and efficient engine that lasts way beyond the warranty period, you should have this service carried out more often, or ideally at half the recommended service interval.

-BMW recommended oil service intervals can be anywhere between 15,000 miles, up to 25,000 miles.
-Yikes… that is scary
+BMW recommended oil service intervals can be anywhere between 15,000 miles up to 25,000 miles.

-It is true that engine oils have come a long way and perform far better than their predecessors, however, it does NOT mean that they can last such long intervals without serious deterioration in their quality and therefore the physical properties required to provide maximum protection for your engine.
+It is true that engine oils have come a long way and perform far better than their predecessors thanks to science and engineering, however, it does NOT mean that they can last such long intervals without serious deterioration in their quality and therefore the physical properties required to provide maximum protection for your engine.

 We offer two types of oil filters;